squarism/dotfiles/README.md

 ## Themes

-You will probably pick the them you like.
-I like a light theme for usability even if I do prefer dark themes.
+You will probably pick the theme you like.
+I like a light theme for consistency because of the web even if I do prefer dark themes.
 This might change.

-What I wanted to point out here is that base-16 themes in the shell usually are enough to set the theme.
-In the past, I used iTerm themes to set the shell theme.

-Current Combo:
+💡 In the past, I used to use base16 themes to set the shell theme and ignore iTerm.
+I have flip-flopped on this but have found that having iTerm2 set the theme is the best for consistency.

+Current Theme Setup (this changes often):

-  * Fish - base16-harmonic-light (gnuykeaj theme installed with `fisher` - TODO) but modified the `>` character at the end.
-How to do this is in `fish/config.fish` at the bottom.
+  * Fish - ([pure](https://github.com/pure-fish/pure) theme installed with `fisher`)
   * neovim - base16-harmonic-light
   * lualine (neovim) - ayu_light
+  * iTerm2 - Either [Ayu Mirage](https://github.com/michelegera/iterm2-ayu-mirage) for a light theme or a combo of gruvbox themes for iTerm2, vim and vscode for a dark theme.

 Phoenix